bologer/anycomment.io/readme.txt

 * Fixed issue when sender name was not set from the admin panel, #317
 * Fixed issue when it was not possible to copy long text as it was folding/unfolding on this action, #320
+* Fixed issue when newlinews and some of the other issue when user was posing comment as non-admin user

 = 0.0.72 – 15.11.2018 =